pombreda/getpaid/getpaid.paymentprocessors/trunk/README.txt

-This package adds multiple payment processors support for Plone GetPaid shops.

 Purpose
 -------

 This package provides generic payment processor registration methods.
-Though the code itself is without Plone dependencies, this documentation covers Plone also.
+Though the code itself is free from Plone dependencies, this documentation covers Plone too.

 Preface
 -------